Family history of Nicolas Sarkozy: Andrée Mallah

 Andrée Mallah, then a law student, was the daughter of Benedict Mallah, a well-off urological surgeon with a well-established reputation in the mainly bourgeois 17th arrondissement of Paris.
-Benedict Mallah, originally named Aaron Mallah (and nicknamed Benico), was born in 1890 in the Sephardic Jewish community of the city of Thessaloniki (now part of Greece).
-The family had originally been from Spain, then resettled in Provence, southern France, and later moved to Thessaloniki into the Jewish community established there by other Spanish expellee victims of the Spanish Inquisition.
-Benico Mallah, the son of jeweller Mordechai Mallah and Reyna Magriso, left Thessaloniki with his mother in 1904 at the age of 14 to attend the prestigious Lycée Lakanal boarding school of Sceaux, in the southern suburbs of Paris.
+Benedict Mallah, originally named Aaron Mallah (and nicknamed Benico), was born in 1890 in the Sephardic Jewish community of the city of Selânik, Sanjak of Salonica, Ottoman Empire (now Thessaloniki and part of Greece).
+The family had originally been from Spain, then resettled in Provence, southern France, and later moved to Selânik into the Jewish community established there by other Spanish expellee victims of the Spanish Inquisition, at the invitation of Sultan Bayezid II.
+Benico Mallah, the son of jeweller Mordechai Mallah and Reyna Magriso, left Selânik with his mother in 1904 at the age of 14 to attend the prestigious Lycée Lakanal boarding school of Sceaux, in the southern suburbs of Paris.
 He studied medicine after his baccalaureate and decided to stay in France and become a French citizen.
 A doctor in the French Army during World War I, he met a recent war widow, Adèle Bouvier (1891–1956), whom he married in 1917.
 Adèle Bouvier, Nicolas Sarkozy's maternal grandmother, was born to a wealthy Catholic bourgeois family from Lyon.
 Mallah, for whom religion had reportedly never been a central issue, converted to Catholicism upon marrying Adèle Bouvier, which had been requested by Adèle's parents, and changed his name to Benedict.
 Although Benedict Mallah converted to Catholicism, he and his family nonetheless had to flee Paris and take refuge in a small farm in Corrèze during World War II to avoid being arrested and delivered to the Germans.
 During the Holocaust, many of the Mallahs who stayed in Thessaloniki or moved to France were deported to concentration and extermination camps.
 In total, 57 family members were murdered by the Nazis.

 Paul Sarkozy and Andrée Mallah settled in the 17th arrondissement of Paris and had three sons: Guillaume, born in 1951, who is an entrepreneur in the textile industry and current vice president of the MEDEF (French union of employers); Nicolas, born in 1955; and François, born in 1957, who is the manager of a health care consultancy company.
 In 1959, Paul Sarkozy left his wife and his three children.
 He later remarried three times and had two more children, Caroline and Olivier Sarkozy.